ggayliye/miniProjRepo_Embedded_SP2024/README.md

 - The project proposal is submitted.
 - Feedback about our project proposal is received from the TA.
 It reads as following:<br>

 *"Good that you are considering safety.
-Think about how you can test the system without a tank and pump.* <br><br>
+Think about how you can test the system without a tank and pump.* <br>

 *Float sensors are another possibility you can consider for measuring the height.* <br>